 - (If you are not sure if you have received the Holy Spirit, please see Have You Received the Holy Spirit Since You Believed?
-Part One and Part Two.)
+Part One)

 Once we have received the Holy Spirit, He becomes our personal and loving Guide, guiding us into all truth.

-In my experience I have learned three essential facts about the guidance of our personal Guide.
+In my experience I have learned three essential facts about the guidance of the Holy Spirit.
 There are more facts, but let me share these three.

 First Fact – The Holy Spirit’s Mission is to Guide Us Into All Truth.

-Yahushua Messiah [Jesus Christ] gives us clear insight into the Holy Spirit’s guidance:
+Yahushua Messiah [the Hebrew name for Jesus Christ] gives us clear insight into the Holy Spirit’s guidance:

-As this passage teaches, the Spirit of Truth, the Holy Spirit, does not promote Himself, but He seeks to glorify the Son of God, Yahushua Messiah.
+Notice what this passage teaches: that the Spirit of Truth, the Holy Spirit, does not promote Himself, but He seeks to glorify the Son of God, Yahushua Messiah [Jesus Christ].

-It is important to understand this.
-The Holy Spirit’s guidance into all truth will first of all be a revealing of the truth of Yahushua Messiah, Who is The Truth (John 14:6)!
+The Holy Spirit’s guidance into all truth will first of all be a revealing of the truth of Yahushua the Messiah, Who is The Truth (John 14:6)!

-This is so very important in recognizing the Holy Spirit’s guidance!
+It is so very important to understand this principle in order to recognize the Holy Spirit’s guidance!

-In order for Yahuwah to guide us into all truth, we need to begin with an essential, gut-level conviction of loving the truth!
+In order for Yahuwah to guide us into His truth, we must begin with a gut-level conviction of loving the truth!

 The following verse is a very significant verse in the lives of those who wish to know the guidance of the Holy Spirit and thereby, follow Yahushua Messiah:

 … they received not the love of the truth, that they might be saved.
-And for this cause God shall send them strong delusion, that they should believe a lie: (2 Thess 2:10,11)
+And for this cause God shall send them strong delusion, that they should believe a lie: (2 Thessalonians 2:10-11)